unm-campus-histories/spaces/docs/essays/university-advisement-center.md

 Overview

-{% include figure.html class="img-right" width= "33%" caption= "map location of student service center" src="images/student-services-center-map-location.jpg.pdf" %}
+{% include figure.html class= "img-right" width= "33%" caption= "map location of student service center" src="images/student-services-center-map-location.jpg.pdf" %}

 The University Advisement and Enrichment Center is a three- story building, located on Cental UNM Campus in Albuquerque, New Mexico.
 The